SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 - (optional) A REST-enabled web server, web application, or microservice that can accept incoming REST (GET, POST, etc.) requests, and generate a response.
 If not, the tutorial will use an available [Postman test server](https://postman-echo.com).
 - (optional) The Solace Java (JCSMP), JavaScript, C#, JMS, or other messaging API, which can be found at either [solace.com/downloads](https://solace.com/downloads) or [github.com/solacesamples](https://github.com/solacesamples).

-Negative
+> aside negative
-: **Note:** this tutorial assumes that you are using the `default` Message VPN on the software broker.
+> **Note:** this tutorial assumes that you are using the `default` Message VPN on the software broker.
 If not (e.g. hardware appliance, Solace Cloud, or just a different VPN), ensure you substitute the proper VPN name, username, etc. as you progress through this tutorial.

 ### Free Solace Access!